andreexc/WhatsOnTheShrine/README.md

 ## In Programm
 1. replace the CLI Interface with a GUI
-2. Perk's image for faster recognition
+    1. Perk's image for faster recognition
-3. Perk's page link
+    2. Perk's page link
+2. Cache expiration system